bepaald/signalbackup-tools/README.md

 Because browsers may have difficulty loading an entire conversation if it consists of a large number of messages, the option `--split [N]` can be added to split the output HTML in multiple pages.
 The optional number `N` is the maximum number of messages on each generated page (default: 1000).

 By default, the function will create a HTML page resembling Signal's dark mode.
 If you prefer a light theme, add the `--light` option.
-Note that while the the generated HTML is heavily inspired by Signal's look it does not aim to be a perfect reproduction of it.
+If you want to be able to switch between the two modes without generating a new HTML page, you could add the `--themeswitching` option to the command.
+This will add a button to switch themes.
+Be aware this causes the page to use javascript and cookies.

 A big thanks to [Gertjan van der Burg](https://github.com/GjjvdBurg)!
 While HTML export was always a planned feature of this program, it would not have happened this quickly without his project [signal2html](https://github.com/GjjvdBurg/signal2html).
 The HTML this function generates is modified from the template from his original project.